Nicrophorus nepalensis: Conservation

 Using N. nepalensis as a model system, researchers have been able to better monitor the long-term biodiversity of different ecosystems.
 Most markedly, researchers have analyzed the biodiversity of the Hapen Nature Preserve in northern Taiwan, where they have been investigating fluctuations in species compositions of various beetle populations for six years.
 They analyzed species richness, looked at individual numbers within populations, and utilized diversity indices in N. nepalensis in both forest and meadow habitats.
 In looking at survey periods from both 2001 and 2006, they were able to create a six-year observational screening.

 They found that communities of N. nepalensis were strongly influenced by various biotic and abiotic factors in both environments.
 However, they found greater species richness and individual numbers, as well as higher scores on the diversity indices for the forest habitat than the meadow habitat.
 This had important implications for conservation efforts in forest habitats by evaluating the long-term impact of climate change on species composition and population structure of N. nepalensis.

 Preservation

 In monitoring their existence and migration patterns within forest ecosystems, researchers have found that important decomposers like N. nepalensis are effectively changing how they both cycle nutrients but also interact with the biomass of vegetation available in their area.
 They are important for the conservation of ecosystems (both forest and meadow) due to their carcass recycling.
 By burying small carcasses and then consuming them, they speed up the decomposition process and help enrich the local soil.
 This, in turn, benefits the overall well-being of the ecosystem's health.
 Researchers monitoring their population is also invaluable since they are very sensitive to changes in the local environment.
 Thus, they act as effective indicator species to signal ecological imbalances.

-Ecology of wealth inequality
+Behavioural ecology

-While inequality has been studied as a general feature in many human societies, it has been less thoroughly discussed in non-human animal societies.
-In non-human animal societies, there has been exhibited disparities in access to resources, social relationships, mating, etc. These differences can be thought of as a form of wealth inequality as it pertains to health, reproductive success, and survival odds.
-Nicrophorus nepalensis beetles exemplify this in the way they invest more in cooperation when faced with interspecific competitors than when no prevailing competition is present.
-It is through this mechanism that long-term dynamics of inequality develop and social systems become increasingly clarified within Nicrophorus nepalensis populations.
+N. nepalensis has been cited as an example of how unfavourable conditions promote cooperation in animal societies.